segmentio/segment-docs/src/connections/destinations/catalog/appsflyer/index.md

 #### Additional device-mode set up for iOS 14 support

-Segment’s AppsFlyer iOS SDK was updated to use AppsFlyer version 6.0 beta to prepare for iOS 14.
-The SDK beta is compatible with the beta version of iOS 14, and supports AppsFlyer's aggregate attribution, and Apple's AppTrackingTransperancy framework, and more.
+Segment updated the AppsFlyer iOS SDK to use version `6.0 beta` to prepare for tracking changes in iOS 14.
+The SDK beta version is compatible with the beta version of iOS 14 released by Apple, and supports both AppsFlyer's aggregate attribution, and Apple's `AppTrackingTransperancy` framework, and more.
 See [the AppsFlyer blog post](https://www.appsflyer.com/blog/privacy-centric-attribution-ios14/] about AppsFlyer's new privacy-centric attribution model.

-To use the latest AppsFlyer SDK to collect IDFAs you must do the following:
+To use the latest AppsFlyer SDK to collect IDFAs, do the following:

 1. Upgrade to use Xcode12.
 2. Update your Segment AppsFlyer SDK to version 6.0.2 or later.